cecat/MyHASS/index.md

 [outdoor smart outlet](https://www.getzooz.com/zooz-zen15-power-switch/)
 to power the well pump that we use for irrigation.
 This was easy to connect (no hub required) to HASS via the Z-Wave integration (requires a Z-Wave USB gateway/radio).
-I'm about to install one of the Amcrest wifi cameras and set Frigate to detect "bird" objects.
+I installed one of the Amcrest wifi cameras and set Frigate to detect "bird" objects.
 To avoid not-low-probability events that might damage the well pump, I have connected a [pressure sensor](https://www.amazon.com/gp/product/B0748BHLQL/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1)